The Hundred: Trent Rockets reach men's final after washout versus Northern Superchargers in wild Oval eliminator

 Trent Rockets advanced to Sunday's men's Hundred final against Oval Invincibles at Lord's after Saturday night's wild eliminator versus Northern Superchargers at The Kia Oval was washed out.

-Superchargers reached 119-5 from 75 balls around two rain delays, while a third downpour came just as Rockets had begun a revised target of 134 from 75 deliveries and Superchargers Jacob Duffy started with a wide down the leg-side.
+Rockets progressed by virtue of finishing second in the league phase, ahead of third-placed Superchargers.

-Rockets' ask was then altered to 105 from 55 balls but the wet weather returned after just five of those with the batting side 12-0 - Tom Banton six not out and Joe Root unbeaten on one - and play was unable to resume before the 9.58pm cut-off for a 25-ball chase.
+Superchargers made 119-5 from 75 balls around two rain delays, while a third downpour came just as Rockets had begun a revised pursuit of 134 from 75 deliveries and Superchargers seamer Jacob Duffy started with a wide down the leg-side.

-Rockets, therefore, progressed by virtue of finishing second in the group stage, ahead of third-placed Superchargers.
+Rockets' ask was altered to 105 from 55 but the wet weather returned after just five of those with the score 12-0 - Tom Banton six not out and Joe Root unbeaten on one - and play was unable to resume before the 9.58pm cut-off for a 25-ball chase.

 - Scorecard: Trent Rockets vs Northern Superchargers 📋